About Clinical Health Psychology

 The Psychology Internship Program is a twelve-month predoctoral internship accredited by both the Canadian and American Psychological Associations.
 We are affiliated with the Canadian Council of Professional Psychology Programs, as well as the Association of Psychology Postdoctoral and Internship Centers.

-The program has provided training since 1980 and has an incredible variety of experiences to offer, so check our Psychology Internship Program web page for information about completing your internship with Saskatoon Health Region.
+The program has provided training since 1980 and has an incredible variety of experiences to offer, so check our Psychology Internship Program web page for information about completing your internship with Saskatchewan Health Authority.